Failure to Register or Update Information as a Sexual Offender

 If an individual does not register with the sheriff’s office within 48 hours upon becoming a permanent, temporary, or transient resident the above information, the individual commits a third-degree felony punishable up to 5 years in prison and a $5,000 fine.Contact the Law Office of Roger P. Foley, P.A.

 Any violation of this statute carries serious punishment in West Palm Beach.
 Call our law offices if you have been arrested or charged with this.
 This charge can be defended.
 We need to talk to you to find out what happened so we can create a defense strategy.
-Call today to schedule a free initial consultation with one of our lawyers.
+Call today to schedule a free 20 minute phone consultation with one of our lawyers.